 If you’re planning on visiting Fraser Island, make sure to add Lake McKenzie to your list of things to do!

-Here are some the other better known lakes on Fraser Island.
+Here are some of the other better-known lakes on Fraser Island.

 - Lake Wabby Fraser Island